COMMITTED TO YOUR SECURITY

 • Maintain a written chronology of what happened, what was lost, and the steps taken to report the incident to the various agencies, banks, and firms impacted.
 Be sure to record the date, time, contact telephone number, person spoken to, and any relevant report or reference number and instructions.

 • File a police report and provide the facts and circumstances surrounding the loss.
-Obtain a police report number with the date, time, department, location, and officer’s name taking the report or involved in the subsequent investigation.
-Having a police report on file will often facilitate dealing with insurance companies, banks, and other establishments that may be the recipient of fraudulent activity.
+Obtain a police report number with the date, time, department, location, and name of the officer who took the report or was involved in the subsequent investigation.
+Having a police report on file will often facilitate dealing with insurance companies, banks, and other establishments that may be the recipients of fraudulent activity.
 The police report may initiate a law enforcement investigation into the loss with the goal of identifying, arresting, and prosecuting the offender and possibly recovering losses.

 What is Regulation E?